 Keto Cuban Picadillo, because this girl grew up on picadillo and it was time a low carb keto-friendly version made an appearance.

-My Keto Cuban Picadillo was made keto by omitting the typical raisins and diced potatoes.
+My keto picadillo was made keto by omitting the typical raisins and diced potatoes.
 By doing so I now had a low carb Cuban picadillo that had all the flavor I loved minus the high carbs.

-Although my recipe for keto picadillo is a Cuban version, there are variations of picadillo in many parts of the world that with a little tweaking could also be made keto-friendly.
+Although my recipe for picadillo keto recipe is a Cuban version, there are variations of picadillo in many parts of the world that with a little tweaking could also be made keto-friendly.

 Keto Cuban Picadillo

-This recipe for Keto Cuban picadillo is a simple dish that gets its flavor by cooking ground beef in a sauce of tomatoes, onions, garlic, peppers, oregano, cumin, green olives, capers, and a little dry white wine.
+This recipe for low carb picadillo is a simple dish that gets its flavor by cooking ground beef in a sauce of tomatoes, onions, garlic, peppers, oregano, cumin, green olives, capers, and a little dry white wine.

-You should note that the dry white cooking wine is optional but it does add lots of flavor.
+You should note that the dry white cooking wine is optional but it does add lots of flavors.
 In the case of picadillo, the cheap salted kind is best.

 In both Cuban and Dominican picadillo raisins and potatoes are added.
 But both these are no-no’s when making a keto picadillo.
 So for obvious reasons they were not added to the recipe.

-Although I couldn’t come up with a substitute for raisins in my Keto Cuban picadillo, I do have a suggestion for replacing the potatoes that are customary in this dish.
+Although I couldn’t come up with a substitute for raisins in my picadillo keto recipe, I do have a suggestion for replacing the potatoes that are customary in this dish.
 That’s the use of finely cubed turnips.